-In their opening statements, attorneys representing both sides introduce their case to the judge as clearly and persuasively as possible.
+In their opening statements, lawyers representing both sides introduce their case to the Justice as clearly and persuasively as possible.
 It is given in the future tense, as in “testimony will show” or “evidence will show.”
 The statement is not intended to be argumentative, but rather to lay out a general picture of the facts.

 Presenting Evidence and Questioning Witnesses

 In this phase, the plaintiff and then the defense lays out its case.
 This is your chance to question witnesses from your side.

 Questions for attorneys to consider: Why are you questioning these witnesses?
 What do you hope their testimony will show?
 What questions will you ask?
 What questions will you try to avoid?
 Why?
 How might you try to ask questions in a way that might help the truth come to light?
 What else do you need to consider in questioning the witnesses?

 Questions for witnesses to consider: What is your background and/or relationship to the case?
 How do you feel about the defendant and the case?
 How does the case affect you directly?
 Do you have any stake in the outcome?
 Do you have any particular motive here?

 This is your chance to question witnesses from the opposing side.

 Before the trial, attorneys should try to anticipate witness testimony to prepare a list of prospective questions to ask when you cross-examine and redirect witnesses.
 During the trial, take note of witness testimony so that you are ready for cross-examination and redirect.

 Intervenors should get the chance to present their arguments after both the plaintiff and defence are finished with their examination in chief and cross-examination.